hris-saas/app/README.md

 ## Setup

-HRis SaaS uses Homestead for local development envinronment.
+HRis SaaS uses Homestead for local development environment.
 Kindly install Homestead.
 There's a supplied `Homstead.yaml.example` file as a guide.
 In addition to this, there's also an `.env.example` file provided.

 Depending on the Homestead.yaml file you copied/modified, you can see which url can be accessed in your browser.
 Just remember, that whatever url and ip address you've decided to use, you also need to add those entries to your hosts file.